binaryphile/docker-pgsql/README.md

 # Usage

-There are three scripts you need to know about:
+There are four scripts you need to know about:

 - `create-image.sh` - downloads the PostgreSQL source, creates a
-container, installs PostgreSQL and initializes the database
+container, installs PostgreSQL and initializes the database if you haven't done so with a prior install
+- `daemon.sh` - runs PostgreSQL as a daemon container on host port 5432
 - `interactive.sh` - runs an interactive session in the container, ready to run postgres
-- `daemon.sh` - runs PostgreSQL as a daemon container on host port 5432
+- `init.sh` - used with `interactive.sh` to run database initialization
+from inside the container

 ## Creating the image